How to work with micro-influencers

 Micro-influencers are social media accounts with 10,000-50,000 followers.
 They often have a niche, targeted audience of highly engaged fans and provide a budget-friendly option for brands working on a shoestring.

 That’s not to say only small brands can partner with micro-influencers.
 In fact, there are thousands of brands both big and small that are tapping into this trend – household names like Sephora, ASOS, Banana Republic, and Coca-Cola have joined forces with micro-influencers, but so have many smaller, DTC brands.
+Seriously, the benefits of influencer marketing are extensive.

 The importance of micro-influencers in ecommerce